MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 # Tutorial: Data import and exploration (Microsoft R)

-**Applies to: Microsoft R Client, Microsoft R Server <sup>[ **1**](#chunking)</sup>
+**Applies to: Microsoft R Client, Microsoft R Server

 As a data scientist, the first order of business is typically data acquisition.
 In this tutorial, you will learn how to load a text delimited .csv file into an R session and use functions from [RevoScaleR](scaler/scaler.md) to explore the shape of the data.

 To load data, use **rxImport** from the RevoScaleR function library.
 The **rxImport** function converts source data into a columnar format for consumption in R and returns a data source object.
 Optionally, by specifying an *outFile* parameter, you can create an XDF file if you want to persist the data for future calculations.

 > [!Note]
-> R Client and R Server are interchangeable in terms of RevoScaleR functionality as long as data is relatively small.
-R Client is limited to two threads for processing and in-memory data storage.
-To avoid paging data to disk, R Client deliberately ignores the *blocksPerRead* argument, which results in all data being read into memory.
-If datasets exceed memory, we recommend pushing the [compute context](scaler-data-compute-context.md) to a Microsoft R Server instance.
+> R Client and R Server are interchangeable in terms of RevoScaleR as long as data is relatively small.
+R Client is limited to [two threads and in-memory storage](#chunking).
+To avoid paging to disk, it deliberately ignores the *blocksPerRead* argument, which results in all data being read into memory.
+If datasets exceed memory, we recommend pushing the [compute context](scaler-data-compute-context.md) to R Server.

 ## What you will learn